rbowen/mentorstats/README.md

     - dev
     - user
 devs:
+   - rbowen
-   - nshuplet
+   - bbarker
-   - pdeasy
+   - devmcdevface
 repo: activemq

 Devs are defined in yaml files in $DATA/devs and look like:

-pdeasy.yml
+bbarker.yml
 ----------

-name: Patrick Deasy
+name: Bob Barker
-apacheid: pdeasy
+apacheid: bbarker
-email: pa-deasy@hotmail.com
+email: bbarker@hotmail.com
-githubid: pa-deasy
+githubid: bbarker

 You'll need to define $DATA in `mentorstats` to point to wherever you stash the data files.